YmirSystems/cfgnlog/README.md

 - XDG Compliant by default.
 - Configruation files are saved as JSON.
 - Log messages are prepended with a timestamp.
+- Callback methods may be registered for activation on updates.